cedricwalter/cedricwalter.github.io/_posts/2008-05-29-joomla-development-correct-usage-of-subversion.md

 While working in a team, not all file has to be committed to /trunk

-The configuration.php for example is a default one (mine), anybody can make change but shall not commit it to the trunk! -&gt;
+The configuration.php for example is a default one (mine), anybody can make change but shall not commit it to the trunk! ->
 Not all developer use XAMPP at the same location or may use another DB user (this is another topic among a team of developer:
 standardize developer environment).
 I’ve commit dummy login/password for administrator panel is admin:admin
 The login for MYSQL in configuration.php is root: empty.